 39-year-old Tiffany Ellen Wright, 39, the woman accused of selling fentanyl has been charged with one count of murder.

-Loved ones told News Channel 3's Samantha Lomibao that Bridges said he took a pill for pain relief, following a recent dental procedure.
+Bridges was found dead in his home on March 20th.
+Those close to him said he took a pill for pain relief, following a recent dental procedure.
 That pill was laced with fentanyl and ultimately killed him.